A Describing Word That Starts With A

 • Q: What is the difference between an adjective and an adverb?

 A: Adjectives modify nouns or pronouns, while adverbs modify verbs, adjectives, or other adverbs.
-For example, in the sentence "The quick brown fox jumps quickly," the word "quick" is an adjective modifying the noun "fox," while the word "quickly" is an adverb modifying the verb "jumps."
+To give you an idea, in the sentence "The quick brown fox jumps quickly," the word "quick" is an adjective modifying the noun "fox," while the word "quickly" is an adverb modifying the verb "jumps."

 • **Q: Can an adjective modify another adjective?